Developing a Social Media Strategy

 - Events and networking information

-- How will you ensure that your content is engaging and interesting for your audiences?
+9. How will you ensure that your content is engaging and of use to your audiences?

-Set a timeline for when you will conduct an evaluation of your site’s success, using the goals and measures identified above.
-At that time, be prepared to realign your site’s content.
+Set a timeline for when you will conduct an evaluation of your account’s success, using the goals and measures identified above.
+At that time, be prepared to realign your content.
 Ongoing evaluation should also be part of your strategy.

-Thanks to Brock & DePaul Universities and Shift Communications for inspiration in the development of these questions.
+Thanks to Brock University, DePaul University, and Shift Communications for inspiration in the development of these questions.